FAQ: Low-carb & keto

 What about gallstones and LCHF?

-High fat food can give you short-term trouble if you already have gallstones.
-Low-fat food gives you gallstones in the long term.
+High-fat food can give you short-term trouble if you already have gallstones.
+Low-fat food may promote gallstones in the long term.
 Learn more

 Can you get hypothyroidism on a very low-carb diet?

-No, hardly on a well-formulated low-carb diet, meaning that you replace the energy from carbs by eating more fat.
-In scientific studies on LCHF there are no problems with the thyroid and low-carb doctors generally report seeing no new thyroid issues in patients going strictly low carb.
+No, this is very unlikely on a well-formulated low-carb diet, meaning that you replace the energy from carbs by eating more fat.
+In scientific studies on LCHF no problems with the thyroid have occurred, and low-carb doctors generally report seeing no new thyroid issues in patients going strictly low carb.